 The Seven Mandatory Pay Gap Metrics

-The Directive specifies seven key metrics that organisations must report.
-These provide a multi-dimensional view of pay differences.
+The Directive specifies seven key metrics that organisations must report, providing a multi-dimensional view of pay differences.

 - Mean gender pay gap (total pay)